 New capital murder indictments filed in 2020 double homicide case

 Apr.
-4—A second indictment has been filed against a suspect charged with capital murder in a double homicide in Commerce three years ago.
+7—A second indictment has been filed against a suspect charged with capital murder in a double homicide in Commerce three years ago.

 "These are superseding indictments," Walker said, indicating the indictments issued March 24 take the place of the original indictment.
 "Now we have one for each of the victims in this case."